thePoland001/BridgeStreetRace/README.md

-# Data Analysis for a race that my one of my professors from UAH ran
+# Data Analysis for the 2025 Bridge Street Race